V.O.I.C.E.S

 Neuroscience research highlights the critical role of a parent’s attuned engagement in shaping a child’s brain, cultivating emotional resilience, and strengthening their sense of self.
 Through shared experiences, responsive interactions, and quality time, parents create a secure foundation that nurtures emotional regulation, social competence, and a deep sense of belonging.

-💜 Inclusion fosters belonging, connection, and respect.
+💜 Inclusion cultivates belonging, connection, and respect.
 When individuals feel included, they can be their authentic selves, strengthening relationships, teamwork, and positivity while reducing loneliness and conflict.
 The best way to instill kindness and respect is through modeling.

 💜 Co-regulation helps individuals manage emotions, behaviors, and physiological states with external support.
 It is essential for development, allowing children to rely on caregivers for soothing and guidance - whether it’s rocking a baby, offering comfort, or listening with patience.
 Over time, these experiences build self-regulation skills.
 Have you ever seen a teacher breathe deeply with an upset child?
 A parent kneel down and say, “I’m listening” during a tantrum?
 A partner reassure their loved one with, “You got this”?
 These moments of co-regulation shape emotional resilience.
 Since the prefrontal cortex - the brain’s center for self-regulation - continues developing into early adulthood, supportive social interactions are crucial for strengthening emotional and behavioral regulation.